Last updated April 2026.

 ✔ Some government programs

 However, some government agencies, banks, and passport offices may require a long-form version instead.
+If you’re unsure which type you need, a long-form certificate is always the safer choice.

 What does a short form Birth Certificate look like?